An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: INTRODUCTION

 \section{INTRODUCTION}

 Autonomous driving technology has attracted more and more attention with the continuous development of science and technology.
 Accurate and reliable location information is becoming indispensable to realizing the various complex functions of self-driving cars.
-Therefore, most self-driving cars will be equipped with high-precision pose sensors, such as NovAtel, Trimble and other high-precision positioning devices.
-3D-LiDAR (Light Detection and Ranging) is another crucial sensor in autonomous driving technology.
-SLAM (Simultaneous Localization and Mapping) and object detection are the two most important applications of LiDAR in the field of autonomous driving, and the main role of SLAM is mapping and localization.
+Therefore, most self-driving cars will be equipped with the GNSS/INS (Inertial Navigation System) devices, such as NovAtel, Trimble, and other high-precision positioning devices.
+LiDAR (Light Detection and Ranging) is another crucial sensor in autonomous driving technology.
+SLAM (Simultaneous Localization and Mapping) and object detection are the two most important applications of LiDAR in the field of autonomous driving.
+The main role of SLAM is mapping and localization.
 It should be noted that each laser point of LiDAR is generated at a different reference pose during the motion of the self-driving car, which is also the source of LiDAR motion distortion.
 In autonomous driving, the motion error of the laser frame caused by motion cannot be ignored.
-Usually, the motion distortion of the LiDAR is removed with the help of the pose sensor.
-High-precision map construction and localization highly depend on LiDAR and pose sensor fusion.
-Accurate 3D-LiDAR and pose sensor extrinsic calibration is essential to determine their coordinate relationship and perform sensor fusion.
+Usually, the motion distortion of LiDAR is removed with the help of GNSS/INS.
+High-precision map construction and localization highly depend on LiDAR and GNSS/INS fusion.
+Accurate 3D-LiDAR and GNSS/INS extrinsic calibration are essential to determine their coordinate relationship and perform sensor fusion.